symopsio/sym-postgres-quickstart/README.md

 Refer to the [`README`](modules/postgres-lambda/README.md) for deployment and configuration details.

-### postgres-access-flow module
+### postgres-flow module

-The [`postgres-access-flow`](modules/postgres-access-flow) module defines the workflow that your engineers will use to invoke your Postgres Lambda function.
+The [`postgres-flow`](modules/postgres-flow) module defines the workflow that your engineers will use to invoke your Postgres Lambda function.

 ## About Sym